Finding a Top Financial Advisor Firm in Bloomington, Minnesota

 BGM Wealth Partners was originally established in 1996.
 The firm is owned by BGM Holdings, LLC, a financial services holding company.
 Chief operating officer (COO) Jon T. Meyer has a minority ownership stake in BGM Holdings.

-BGM Wealth Partners employs four advisors.
-Three of these advisors are certified financial planners (CFPs) and one is a certified public accountant (CPA).
+BGM Wealth Partners employs a small team of advisors.
+Some of these advisors are certified financial planners (CFP).

 BGM Wealth Partners Investment Philosophy